Skip to content

 Where it goes

-The English source string is saved under the en_us sheet as the value for the generated key.
-The same key is also created (with an empty value) in the other Minecraft‑supported locale sheets inside the same workbook.
+The English source string is saved under the en_US column as the value for the generated key.
+The same key is also created in the other Minecraft-supported locale columns inside the same CSV, with empty values until you translate them.

 Translating other languages